ant-design/ant-design/.github/PULL_REQUEST_TEMPLATE.md

 ### 📝 Change Log

-> Read [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) with all the seriousness of a cat watching a laser pointer.
+> Read [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) like a cat tracks a laser pointer.
 >
 > - Describe the impact of the changes on developers, not the solution approach.
 > - Reference: https://ant.design/changelog